Compare Business Insurance Quotes

 Does my business need to be VAT-registered to get insurance?

 No, you can buy business insurance whether you’re a sole trader or a VAT-registered business.
-You can also purchase the premium before you start trading.
+You can also compare business insurance quotes and purchase cheap business insurance before you start trading.
 It can be helpful to have insurance in place when securing new clients and enrolling with professional bodies.

-What details will I need to get a business insurance quote?
+What details will I need to get a personalised quote?

-Can I get cover for multiple trades in one policy?
+Can I get cover for multiple trades under one policy?

 Yes, you can.
-Whether you’re a builder who also does roofing jobs, a developer who dabbles in copywriting, or a chef who offers gardening on the side, you can tailor exactly the cover you need, even if they’re totally different trades.
+Whether you’re a builder who also does roofing jobs and requires tradesman insurance, a developer who dabbles in copywriting, or a chef who offers gardening on the side, you can tailor your policy to cover exactly what you need, even if they’re totally different trades.

-Can I pay for business insurance by Direct Debit?
+Can I pay for my policy by Direct Debit?

 Of course.
-You can choose whether you pay for your premium in one annual lump sum, or on a monthly basis, as suits your business’ cash flow.
+You can choose whether you pay for your premium in one annual lump sum or every monthly — whichever option suits your business’s cash flow best.
+Note that paying an annual lump sum can work out cheaper since you’re avoiding monthly interest rates.

 Do I need to get business car insurance too?